symfony2admingenerator/AdmingeneratorGeneratorBundle/Resources/doc/installation/configuration.md

             decimal_point: .
             thousand_separator: ,
 ```

 `use_form_resources`

 By default, `AdmingeneratorGeneratorBundle` adds its own form theme to your application based on files `AdmingeneratorGeneratorBundle:Form:fields.html.twig` and `AdmingeneratorGeneratorBundle:Form:widgets.html.twig`.
-Depending on value of `admingenerator_generator.twig.use_form_resources` parameter and `twig.form.resources` one, you can modify this behavior.
+Depending on value of `admingenerator_generator.twig.use_form_resources` parameter and `twig.form.resources` one, you can modify this behavior:

-If `admingenerator_generator.twig.use_form_resources` is false, nothing will be change to `twig.form.resources` value.
+* if `admingenerator_generator.twig.use_form_resources` is false, nothing will be change to `twig.form.resources` value;
-If `admingenerator_generator.twig.use_form_resources` is true and `twig.form.resources` doesn't contain `AdmingeneratorGeneratorBundle:Form:fields.html.twig`, resources `AdmingeneratorGeneratorBundle:Form:fields.html.twig` and `AdmingeneratorGeneratorBundle:Form:widgets.html.twig` are added into `twig.form.resources` right after `form_div_layout.html.twig`.
-If `form_div_layout.html.twig` is not in `twig.form.resources` values are unshifted.
+* if `admingenerator_generator.twig.use_form_resources` is true and `twig.form.resources` doesn't contain `AdmingeneratorGeneratorBundle:Form:fields.html.twig`, resources `AdmingeneratorGeneratorBundle:Form:fields.html.twig` and `AdmingeneratorGeneratorBundle:Form:widgets.html.twig` are added into `twig.form.resources` right after `form_div_layout.html.twig`.
+If `form_div_layout.html.twig` is not in `twig.form.resources` values are unshifted;
-If `AdmingeneratorGeneratorBundle:Form:fields.html.twig` is already in `twig.form.resources` nothing will be change.
+* if `AdmingeneratorGeneratorBundle:Form:fields.html.twig` is already in `twig.form.resources` nothing will be change;

 This permits you to control how `AdmingeneratorGeneratorBundle` modify form theming in you all application.
 If you want to use another bundle for form theming (like `MopaBoostrapBundle`) you should probably define this parameter as false.

-> **Note:** take that if you are in such a case, don't forget adding `AdmingeneratorGeneratorBundle:Form:widgets.html.twig` if you don't provide your own implemntation.
+> **Note:** take care that if you are in this a case, don't forget to add `AdmingeneratorGeneratorBundle:Form:widgets.html.twig` if you don't provide your own implemntation.

 *To complete*

 ### 2. Full configuration

 ```yaml
 admingenerator_generator:
     ## Global